Among Trump associates, concern and frustration over Donald Jr. crisis

 "Donald Jr. is the nicest of nice guys, genuinely authentic," the adviser said.
 "A lot of us are disappointed that if it had to be somebody, why did it have to be Don Jr.?"

-(Additional reporting by Roberta Rampton; Editing by Caren Bohan and Mary Milliken)
+Additional reporting by Roberta Rampton; Editing by Caren Bohan and Mary Milliken